 Early feudal rolls provided the king of the time a method of cataloguing holdings for taxation, but today they provide a glimpse into the wide surname spellings in use at that time.
-By example, the Latin form, Holbertus, was listed in the Archaelogia Cantiana with no date.
+By example, the Latin form, Holbertus, was listed in the Archaelogia Cantiana in 1168.
 William and John Holdebert were both listed in Warwickshire in the Pipe Rolls of 1205 and in the Assize Rolls of 1219 in Yorkshire.

 Early History of the Hulbord family

 This web page shows only a small excerpt of our Hulbord research.
 Another 76 words (5 lines of text) covering the years 1530, 1660, 1680, 1530, 1778, 1857, 1778, 1803, 1805, 1804, 1888, 1804, 1834, 1837, 1834, 1839, 1839, 1867, 1867 and 1888 are included under the topic Early Hulbord History in all our PDF Extended History products and printed products wherever possible.